-During the year Covid-19 had a significant impact on the Academy's ability to generate private income and the continued uncertainty around the future of the pandemic has resulted in a reduction in predicted private income for 2020-21.
+During the year Covid-19 continued to have a significant impact on the Academy's ability to generate private income however as we come out of the pandemic it is predicted that private income for 2021-22 will return to previous levels.
 The Trustees will continue to review the impact of financial health at each termly meeting.